 The period 16 - 18 July 2016 was taken to perform the 1st intercomparison exercise (launched during the preparation of the LIAISE campaign) because it is close to the period in the year when the LIAISE campaign took place (July 2021).
 During this time interval, the eastern Ebro river subbasin was under the influence of a high-pressure system centered in the NW France and thermally-driven circulations were developed in the region of interest (close to Mollerussa, a dot in Figure 1) and also in coastal areas where sea/land breezes were present.
-There are 3 participating models: MesoNH, WRF and UK Unified Model.
+There are 4 participanting models: MesoNH, WRF, Moloch and UK Unified Model.
 All models are run with the same horizontal (see Figure 1) and vertical (2m close to the surface at stretched above) resolutions.
 Initial and lateral boundary conditions are taken from the ECMWF analysis.
-Sensitivity tests are also performed to quantify the impact of some model options such as the horizontal resolution, the initial/boundary conditions, the processes described in the surface package of the model and the physiographical features of the surface.
+During the current year, sensitivity tests are performed to quantify the impact of some model options such as the horizontal resolution, the initial/boundary conditions, the processes described in the surface package of the model and the physiographycal features of the surface.

-Figure 1. (a) Outer (2km x 2km) and (b) inner (400m x 400m) domains selected to perform simulations of the LIAISE IOPs (July 2021).
+Figure 1.
+Outer (2km x 2km) and inner (400m x 400m) domains selected to perform simulations of the LIAISE IOPs (July 2021).
 These domains are also used for the 1st mesoscale models intercomparison (16-18 July 2016).
-In (c) a zoom over the inner domain and regions considered for the averaging of the fields.